SF-TAP/SF-TAP.github.io/_posts/2015-11-21-tutorial-qb.markdown

 ## L2 Bridging + Flow Based Separating

-You can use qb-separator as a L2 bridge and traffic separator as follows.
+You can use qb-separator as a L2 bridge and a traffic separator as follows.

     # ./qb-separator -l ix0 -r ix1 -t igb0,igb1,igb2,igb3